 Make Miniature Butterfly Koi From Polymer Clay for Dollhouse and Model Scenes

 Koi can be fairly large fish, so you can make them in a range of scales fairly easily.
-The koi shown here have bodies which are roughly 6 inches long in scale, but koi can be up to two feet in length, or as tiny as three to four inches.
-Their colors range from black with various iridescent patterns through to bright gold, silver and variations of orange.
+The koi shown here have bodies that are roughly six inches long in scale, but koi can be up to two feet in length or as tiny as three to four inches.
+Their colors range from black with various iridescent patterns through to bright gold, silver, and variations of orange.
 Think of how you want to display them in your water setting.
-They often rest near the top surface of water, or hide beneath the leaves of lilypads.
-A fairly social fish, they are easily trained to come to be hand fed, so you can also show them heading for a food source.
+They often rest near the top surface of the water or hide beneath the leaves of lilypads.
+A fairly social fish, they are easily trained to come to be hand-fed, so you can also show them heading for a food source.

 To Make Scale Miniature Butterfly Koi You Will Need

 - A good reference photograph—There are lots of photographs of various types of butterfly koi online or in books on pond fish.

 - Polymer clay—in your choice of colors.
 If possible use strong flexible brands of clay like Fimo Classic, Cernit, Kato or Pardo Clay.
 You will need translucent clay as well as your favorite koi colors.
 Metallic or Pearl colors work well if you have them.

 - Tiny no-hole beads—or you can make eyes from black clay.

 - Iridescent or mica paints—These are used to mimic scales.
 I used Windsor and Newton Iridescent Watercolor Medium and Jacquard Pearl Ex Pigments